 Hidden biases & group-thinking can sabotage the defense mechanism in giant organizations.
 It is extremely important to pinpoint those biases and the vulnerabilities they cause.
 Red teaming critically analyzes the security of an organization to suggest alternative ways to build security frameworks.
 While red teaming and penetration testing appears similar in concept, they are poles apart in practice.
 Your organization will need red teaming if it has more complex and well-defined processes.
 If not, penetration testing is an equally good option for you.

-If you’re looking for penetration testing or red teaming services, we can surely help you 🙂
+If you’re looking for red teaming or penetration testing services, we can surely help you 🙂